doxinho/officedeployment/README.md

   6. Dialog prompt that the installation is complete.
   7. Prompts user to restart, forces within 60 seconds

-You can easily adjust this script to your desired needs.
-It is easy to run fully silently and to adjust the messages/prompts.
+You can easily adjust this script to your desired needs, including running fully silent and installing Office instead of Office 365.
 The [PSADT documentation](https://github.com/PSAppDeployToolkit/PSAppDeployToolkit/releases) is excellent.

-Credit goes to the sample scripts and #sysadmin on irc.synirc.net for assisting with the development of this script.
+Credit goes to the examples scripts and #sysadmin on irc.synirc.net for assisting with the development of this script.